 We’re Grant and Marie.
 Welcome to our food blog, where we write about restaurants and dining experiences.
 We are based in Atlanta, and that’s where the bulk of these stories take place, although we try and get out to other cities and towns in the southeast for restaurant visits as much as possible.

-Regular fellow diners include my teenage daughter and our baby, who had his first drop of Brunswick stew in May of ’11.
+Grant has lived in Georgia all his life – twelve years in Athens and the rest in the northern Atlanta ‘burbs – and Marie has called many more places home: Minnesota, Kentucky, Vermont, St. Maartens, Canada, and Saint Simons Island, among others.
+We met in Athens in 1995, finally started dating eleven years later, and got married in ’09.
+Regular fellow diners include my teenage daughter and our toddler, who had his first drop of Brunswick stew in May of ’11.
 There’s also an older teenage boy who sometimes lives here and sometimes doesn’t, and a large recurring cast of friends and family in cities all around the southeast, from Memphis to Jacksonville, and we’d love to meet new friends in cities where we don’t know anybody yet.

+We love getting recommendations for places to try, and challenges from pitmasters that the place we have not visited is better than any we’ve tried.
 If you would like to drop us a line, for comment, recommendation, invitation or media event, then please e-mail us at firstname.lastname@example.org .
 We look forward to hearing from you!

-A note to subscribers: WordPress just does not play well with RSS feeds, including Google Reader.
+A note to subscribers: WordPress sadly does not play well with RSS feeds.
 We are in the habit of revising old chapters to update information, note closings, and remove dead links.
 Doing so “republishes” the post as though it was brand new.
 There is a workaround that sometimes functions (making the post “private,” then making the change, then removing the “private” stamp) and sometimes does not.
 Our very valuable readers have, with perfectly good reason, complained about this infernal problem of old posts showing up in their feed.
 We apologize for the error and wish we could stop it 100% of the time, but this inconvenience to subscribers is beyond our absolute control.
 We would rather have accurate chapters than not.
 Thank you for understanding, and, if you are aware of a foolproof fix, please e-mail us.